Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/swift-project.md

 cd ~/Desktop/AppToPhone
 ```

-* Install CocoaPods in your system (if you don't have it already).
-CocoaPods is built with Ruby, available by default on macOS.
+* Install CocoaPods in your system, if you don't have it already:

 ``` shell
 sudo gem install cocoapods
 ```

+Note: CocoaPods is built with Ruby, available by default on macOS.

-* Create a Podfile for your project
+* Create a Podfile for your project:

 ``` shell
 pod init